Working Group 3: Change Leaders

 - Linnea Fletcher, Austin Community College

-- Heather Macdonald, College of William & Mary
+- Heather Macdonald, College of William and Mary

 - Louise Wrensford, Albany State University